jacklp/octet/README.md

-Iterators:
+//Iterators//

 - The sound and texture vectors in invaderers_app::app_init() are assigned iterators after they have been filled with data from config.xml.
 - The iterators are later used to point to the relevant index to retrieve the string of the file paths for the assets of the application.

-Reworked key mappings:
+//Reworked key mappings//

 - in windows_specific::translate() I replaced the existing Windows arrow key references (e.g VK_LEFT) with the ASCII values of WASD (e.g 65)

-Gameplay
+//Gameplay//

 - Changed the player controls to move along the vertical axis.
 - Flipped the game effectively horizontally.